alanmitchell/bmon/docs/source/sensor-alerts.rst

 Sensor Alerts
 =============

-You can have BMON send you a text message, an email, or a Pushover notification (explained later) if important sensor conditions occur, such as Alarm conditions or too low/high of temperatures.
-These Alert conditions are set up through the BMON Admin interface.
+You can have BMON send you a text message, email, or a Pushover notification (explained later) if important sensor conditions occur, such as Alarm conditions or too low/high of temperatures.
 To configure Alerts, you first must log into the Admin interface, as explained in :ref:`adding-buildings-and-sensors`.
-Once into the Admin interface, there are two main tasks--adding Alert Recipients who are people that receive alert notifications, and adding the actual Sensor Alert Conditions.
-This tasks are described in the sections below.
+Once into the Admin interface, there are two main tasks--adding Alert Recipients (people that receive alert notifications), and adding the actual Sensor Alert Conditions.
+These tasks are described in the sections below.

 Adding Alert Recipients
 -----------------------